 You Gotta Know These Revolutionary War Generals

-Benedict Arnold Volunteering for service following the Battle of Lexington, he joined Ethan Allen in the attack on Fort Ticonderoga.
+- Benedict Arnold: Volunteering for service following the Battle of Lexington, he joined Ethan Allen in the attack on Fort Ticonderoga.
 Appointed by Washington to capture Quebec, he was severely wounded in the failed December 1775 assault that also saw the death of General Richard Montgomery.
-Arming a flotilla on Lake Champlain, he attacked the British forces at Valcour Island, earning accolades, perhaps at the cost of the support of other officers.
+Arming a flotilla on Lake Champlain, he attacked the British forces at Valcour Island, earning accolades — perhaps at the cost of the support of other officers.
 Passed over for promotion, Washington personally persuaded him not to resign.
 Promoted following his defense of Danbury, he again considered resignation, but won victory at Ft.
-Stanwix, and commanded advance battalions at Saratoga, being wounded in the fight.
+Stanwix, and commanded advance battalions at Saratoga, where he was wounded in the fight.
 Sent to command Philadelphia, he lived extravagantly among Loyalists, and skirted several regulations to raise money, prompting investigations.
 After marrying Peggy Shippen, he made overtures to the British, alerting them to a plan to invade Canada, and planning to betray his expected command of West Point.
 When his contact, Major John Andre was captured, he escaped.
 Later, as part of the British army he raided New London, Connecticut, and led several raids on Virginia.

-Horatio Gates Wounded in the disastrous French and Indian War attack on Fort Duquesne, it was there he first met George Washington.
+- Horatio Gates: Wounded in the disastrous French and Indian War attack on Fort Duquesne, it was there he first met George Washington.
 Recommended by Washington to be adjutant general of the army at the outbreak of revolution, he organized the army around Boston into an effective force.
 Promoted to major general in 1776, he was assigned to command troops in New York originally intended to invade Canada.
-Briefly put in charge of Philadelphia, he then directed the defense of New York against Burgoyne's invasion attempt, leading to victory at Saratoga.
+Briefly put in charge of Philadelphia, he then directed the defense of New York against Burgoyne’s invasion attempt, leading to victory at Saratoga.
 Following this he became involved in the Conway cabal, an attempt to replace Washington, which led to coldness between the two.
-Placed in command of the South over Washington's objections by Congress, he tried to raise adequate forces, but lost the battle of Camden to Cornwallis, and was replaced by Nathaniel Greene.
+Placed in command of the South over Washington’s objections by Congress, he tried to raise adequate forces, but lost the battle of Camden to Cornwallis, and was replaced by Nathaniel Greene.
 Washington then accepted Gates back as his deputy, a position he held until the end of the war.

-Nathanael Greene A prominent Rhode Island politician prior to the revolution, he raised a militia company but was not elected their captain due to his partial lameness.
+- Nathanael Greene: A prominent Rhode Island politician prior to the revolution, he raised a militia company but was not elected their captain due to his partial lameness.
 Following his work in the siege of Boston, he marched his army to Long Island, where they aided in the battles around New York.
-Following the loss of Fort Washington, Greene led forces into victory at the Battle of Trenton, and then again distinguished himself by protecting Washington's force at the Battle of Brandywine.
+Following the loss of Fort Washington, Greene led forces into victory at the Battle of Trenton, and then again distinguished himself by protecting Washington’s force at the Battle of Brandywine.
 Greene then led the main force at Germantown, and led the evacuation of positions along the Delaware River in fall 1777.
-The next year, Greene's logistical talents led Washington to appoint him quartermaster general, a position he only accepted if he were allowed to retain field troops.
+The next year, Greene’s logistical talents led Washington to appoint him quartermaster general, a position he only accepted if he were allowed to retain field troops.
 He then led those troops as the right wing in the Battle of Monmouth.
 The quartermaster general position led to conflicts with the Continental Congress, and Greene resigned in 1780.
-Appointed to command to replace the traitor Benedict Arnold, he was sent south following Gates' loss at Camden.
-Joining with Daniel Morgan, he retreated from Cornwallis' forces for two months until a crippling counterattack at Guilford Courthouse, which gave a costly victory to the British.
-Until the end of the war, Greene led a spirited offensive against Lord Rawdon's, and later Duncan Stuart's, forces, besieging Augusta and Ninety-Six, and establishing headquarters in Charleston following Washington's victory at Yorktown.
+Appointed to command to replace the traitor Benedict Arnold, he was sent south following Gates’ loss at Camden.
+Joining with Daniel Morgan, he retreated from Cornwallis’ forces for two months until a crippling counterattack at Guilford Courthouse, which gave a costly victory to the British.
+Until the end of the war, Greene led a spirited offensive against Lord Rawdon’s — and later Duncan Stuart’s — forces, besieging Augusta and Ninety-Six, and establishing headquarters in Charleston following Washington’s victory at Yorktown.

-Sir William Howe A veteran of the siege of Louisbourg, and the leader of the ascent to the Plains of Abraham (Quebec, 1759), he was dispatched in 1775 as second in command to Gage.
+- Sir William Howe: A veteran of the siege of Louisbourg, and the leader of the ascent to the Plains of Abraham (Quebec, 1759), he was dispatched in 1775 as second-in-command to Gage.
 After directing the attack on Bunker Hill, he succeeded Gage as commander, and coordinated a strategic retreat from Boston to Halifax.
 In Halifax, he coordinated a joint army-navy attack with his brother, Richard, an admiral, resulting in a campaign which allowed the British to control New York City.
 After his attempts to secure a peace in 1777 failed, he led the attack on Philadelphia, defeating Washington at Brandywine.
 After this, he wintered in Philadelphia, waiting for acceptance of his resignation, due to the failed peace negotiations.
 On May 25, 1778, he relinquished command to Sir Henry Clinton and returned home.

-Tadeusz Andrezj Bonawentura Kosciusko After receiving military training in his native Poland and France, he resigned his commission due to poor advancement prospect.
+- Tadeusz Kosciusko: After receiving military training in his native Poland and France, he resigned his commission due to poor advancement prospect.
 Offering his assistance to the Americans, he helped fortify the Delaware River in 1776, earning himself the rank of colonel.
-That winter, he planned the building of Fort Mercer, and the next spring headed north with General Gates, becoming commander of the northern army and building fortifications which helped win the battle of Saratoga.
+That winter, he planned the building of Fort Mercer, and the next spring headed north with General Gates, becoming commander of the northern army and building fortifications that helped win the battle of Saratoga.
 In 1780, he worked on building defenses for West Point, then headed south when Gates was appointed command of the Southern Department.
 Serving under Nathaniel Greene, he distinguished himself in the Race to the Dan River, and at Charleston, but mishandled the siege of Ninety-Six.
 Following the war, he was granted American citizenship but returned home to Poland.
 Back home he resisted partition, and attempted to liberate the nation afterward.

-Baron Friedrich Wilhelm von Steuben Formerly part of Frederick the Great's staff, the Prussian Steuben was recommended by Ben Franklin to George Washington.
+- Baron Friedrich Wilhelm von Steuben: Formerly part of Frederick the Great’s staff, the Prussian Steuben was recommended by Ben Franklin to George Washington.
 Accepted by the Continental Congress, Steuben joined Washington at Valley Forge, and began training the army.
 Appointed major general and inspector general in May 1777, he aided in the Battle of Monmouth, then spent two years writing the Regulations for the Order and Discipline of the Troops of the United States, an army training manual.
-Sent to Virginia in 1780 to oppose Benedict Arnold's actions, illness caused him to turn over his troops to Lafayette, but Steuben recovered in time to aid in the siege of Yorktown.
+Sent to Virginia in 1780 to oppose Benedict Arnold’s actions, illness caused him to turn over his troops to Lafayette, but Steuben recovered in time to aid in the siege of Yorktown.

-George Washington Selected by the Continental Congress to serve as general-in-chief, his first actions were to blockade Boston.
+- George Washington: Selected by the Continental Congress to serve as general-in-chief, his first actions were to blockade Boston.
 Key to the success in Boston was the capture of Dorchester Heights, allowing cannon fire against the British and forcing the withdrawal of Howe.
 After failing to defend New York, Washington retreated toward Pennsylvania, extending British supply lines and allowing a successful counterattack on Hessian mercenaries at Trenton.
 Following victory at Princeton, Washington retired to winter quarters at Morristown.
-Sending his best forces north to deal with Burgoyne's attack in spring 1777, he kept Howe engaged in the mid-Atlantic.
+Sending his best forces north to deal with Burgoyne’s attack in spring 1777, he kept Howe engaged in the mid-Atlantic.
 Autumn setbacks at Brandywine and Germantown led to a demoralized winter camp at Valley Forge, countered by the work of Lafayette, Steuben, and others.
-After a costly draw with Sir Henry Clinton's forces at Monmouth, Washington sent Greene south to replace Gates, and worked with the French general Jean Baptiste Rochambeau to plan the Yorktown campaign.
-The success of this campaign led to Cornwallis' surrender on October 19, 1781.
+After a costly draw with Sir Henry Clinton’s forces at Monmouth, Washington sent Greene south to replace Gates, and worked with the French general Jean Baptiste Rochambeau to plan the Yorktown campaign.
+The success of this campaign led to Cornwallis’ surrender on October 19, 1781.